Practical Guide: ITP, the tax to know before investing in Spain

 • Purchase of social housing.

-What are the consequences of non-compliance?
+What are the consequences of non-compliance with the rules?

-• Demolition of unauthorized work.
+• Demolition of unauthorized works.

 • Complications when reselling the property.

-Don't take unnecessary legal and administrative risks.
+Do not take unnecessary legal and administrative risks.

-Advice from the experts at Terreta Spain
+Advice from Terreta Spain experts

 • Keep a copy of all documents relating to your purchase.

-• Scrupulously respect legal deadlines and formalities.
+• Strictly adhere to the deadlines and legal formalities.

-FAQ : ITP in Spain
+FAQ: ITP in Spain

 How is ITP calculated?